 How to participate

-- If your application is approved by DHS, you will receive a KTN/PASS ID/DoD ID number.
+If your application is approved by DHS, you will receive a KTN/PASS ID/DoD ID number.
 Be sure to include that number in your MileagePlus profile or add it to your reservation each time you book travel.
+A KTN cannot be entered into the member's MileagePlus profile unless the member's name, gender and date of birth are already entered.
+Members who need to add/edit the name, date of birth or gender may do so at united.com.
+Please allow 14 days for changes to take effect.
 You can update existing United reservations through the "Edit traveler information" option in Manage Reservations.
 In order to receive expedited screening benefits, your KTN/PASS ID/DoD ID number must be included in your reservation, and you must have the TSA Pre✓ logo or "TSE PRE" displayed on your boarding pass.
 A Trusted Traveler program card alone will not grant TSA Pre✓ access.